 John Spradley, 2117 Cloverdale, Arlington, Tex., Nov.
 14-The churches here are doing well.
 We have purchased new pews.
 We are at peace here.
 The spirit in the entire area is generally good.
-The church at Denley Dr., Dallas, is building a new meeting house. joyed very much.
-Please pray that the younger receive We feel the paper serves in a very important way.
+The church at Denley Dr., Dallas, is building a new meeting house, We feel the paper serves in a very important way.